 Coffee machines require professional maintenance.
-To make sure that your kitchen appliance stays in its optimum shape for a longer period, we recommend conducting your regular maintenance checks at least once a year.
+To make sure that your kitchen appliance stays in its optimum shape for a longer period of time, we recommend conducting your regular maintenance checks at least once a year.
 It’s also vital to keep your coffee machine clean after use by carefully washing its parts like the decanter, spray nozzle, and funnel.

 Frequency of Use

 Like other appliances in your kitchen, the more you use your coffee maker, the more it wears.
-But we love our coffee cups often, especially every morning when we get ready for the day, or when entertaining guests.
+But we love our coffee cups often, especially every morning when we get ready for the day or when entertaining guests.
 The good news is that many coffee makers are designed to keep up with the daily coffee demand.
-If you entertain guests often, or if you have a bigger household that consumes more coffee, a coffee maker that can brew larger amounts is a more efficient choice than reusing a smaller appliance to accommodate more people.
+If you entertain guests often or if you have a larger household that consumes more coffee, a coffee maker that can brew larger amounts is a more efficient choice than reusing a smaller appliance to accommodate more people.